antono0106/banking-service/README.md

 ./mvnw clean test
 ```

-- Unit & integration tests with coverage
+- Unit tests with coverage
 - Testcontainers for isolated PostgreSQL testing

 Test coverage report will be available at `target/site/index.html`.